LeoSL/js-memory-game/README.md

-# Memory Game - A Udacity Project
+# JS Memory Game - A Udacity Project

 ### 🕹 How the game is played